 Yeah, let’s discuss the challenges women face today in these crazy days in which we live – and they are crazy.
-They confused so much and give us, as Christian women, so many decisions to make.
+They confused us so much and give us, as Christian women, so many decisions to make.

 My GodsyGirl blog is a Christian lifestyle blog for all about women growing in the Lord and finding their way in leadership ministry.
 We can’t talk about leadership without talking about the challenges that often accompany it.
 Here’s my rant…I mean a list of challenges women face today. 🙂

-The challenges women face today are dumb sexist men, navigating our sexuality, workplaces that don’t value us, families who embed negative messages into our minds, whether or not to work outside the home or being stay-at-home mothers, being single mothers and raising children alone and figuring out our paths as single women with no children.
+The challenges women face today are dumb sexist men, navigating our sexuality, workplaces that don’t value us, families who embed negative messages into our minds, whether or not to work outside the home or be stay-at-home mothers, being single mothers and raising children alone and figuring out our paths as single women with no children.